His Holiness

 He was appointed Prefect of the Congregation for the Doctrine of the

-Faith by Pope John Paul II in 1981 and was also
+Faith by Pope John Paul II in 1981 and was also assigned the honorific

 title of the cardinal bishop of Velletri-Segni on 5 April 1993.